-By Mark Clause.
-Last Updated 4th August 2022.
+By Marlon Marquardt.
+Last Updated 3rd February 2023.
 Welcome to our guide on some common causes of data breaches.
 This article will look at what a data breach is and how it could be caused.

 The Information Commissioner’s Office defines a data breach as, in broad terms, a security incident that affects the integrity, availability or confidentiality of personal data.
 This includes when personal data is accessed, changed, lost, disclosed or destroyed without authorisation.
 If this has happened to you, you could be eligible to claim compensation under certain circumstances.